cseanburns/research-notebook/source/_posts/2013-11-08-lq-vol-2-issue-2-article-5-reading-study.markdown

 This entry is about:

 Borden, Arnold K. (1932).
-Seventeeth-Century American Libraries.
+Seventeenth-Century American Libraries.
 *The Library Quarterly, 2*(2), 135-137.
 url:[http://www.jstor.org/stable/4301881](http://www.jstor.org/stable/4301881)

 ---

-**Note:** The fifth article of the second issue of the second volume of *The Library Quarterly* is titled "Seventeeth-Century American Libraries."
+**Note:** The fifth article of the second issue of the second volume of *The Library Quarterly* is titled "Seventeenth-Century American Libraries."

-It was written by Arnold K. Bordern, who was affiliated with:
+It was written by Arnold K. Borden, who was affiliated with:

 **Affiliation:** Dartmouth College

 **Note:** This is a really neat history.
 Consider how important a thesaurus was:

-> One gentleman, for instance, made a gift in 1849 to the Harvard
+> One gentleman, for instance, made a gift in 1849 to the
-> Library of a thesaurus, in four volumes, upon condition that he
+> Harvard Library of a thesaurus, in four volumes, upon
-> would have free access to it at any time and that, in the event
+> condition that he would have free access to it at any time and
-> of having a son who needed it, he might have the privilege of
+> that, in the event of having a son who needed it, he might
-> recovery (pp. 139-140).
+> have the privilege of recovery (pp. 139-140).

 **Note:** Nice description of the public library (p.
 140) built by the will of Captain Robert Keayne (see also Jesse Shera's